Sarah Geronimo: 2006–2010: Breakthrough

-2011–2017

-One Heart and Expressions
+2011–2013: One Heart and Expressions

 In February 2011, she collaborated with Martin Nievera in a Valentine's Day concert titled What Love Is at the Araneta Coliseum.
-The following month, she starred opposite Gerald Anderson in Catch Me, I'm in Love, where she portrayed the role of a social worker in a non-profit organization.
-During the film's production, Geronimo met her future husband Matteo Guidicelli, who played a third wheel role in the film.
-Writing for the Philippine Entertainment Portal, Nica Tomines remarked, "Sarah effortlessly conveys the emotions of a girl who falls in love for the first time, and she falls real hard."
-The film's soundtrack included a cover of "Fallin'", (Note: "Fallin'" is written by Marvin Hamlisch and Carole Bayer Sager, originally for the musical They're Playing Our Song.) which won Favorite Media Soundtrack at the 2012 Myx Music Awards.
-That May, she released her eighth studio album, One Heart, which features a mix of original compositions and covers of OPM songs, such as "Sino Nga Ba Siya" and "Kung Siya ang Mahal", both written by Saturno.
+In May, she released her eighth studio album, One Heart, which features a mix of original compositions and covers of OPM songs, such as "Sino Nga Ba Siya" and "Kung Siya ang Mahal", both written by Saturno.
 Asilo praised her musical style, while also highlighting Geronimo's "growing maturity", while Gil highlighted Geronimo's work on the original compositions.
 The album was named Best-Selling Album of the Year at the 2011 Awit Awards.
-Next, she played a radio DJ in Won't Last A Day Without You.
-Abigail Mendoza of the Philippine Entertainment Portal described Geronimo's performance as an improvement to her previous film, adding that she "establish[ed] her knack for drama and comedy, [and] romantic comedies prove to be her forte".